combateafraude/Flutter/README.md

 #### Proguard rules

-As the Flutter plugins aren't compiled, you need to add this rules in your Proguard/R8 file:
+You need to add this rules in your Proguard/R8 file.
+If not exits, it's necessary create:

 ```java
 # Keep the classes that are deserialized by GSON